build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 }`
 ```

-That Data Model with real data will look like this in our API, this is what we call a Data Object, in this case using JSON.
+That Data Model with real data will look like this in our API.
+This is what we call a Data Object, in this case using JSON.

 ```json
 `{